Stay Safe from Phishing: A Guide for Business Owners

 2. Watch out for Email Impersonation

 Phishers are masters of disguise, often using email addresses that look legitimate at first glance.
 Always verify the sender’s email address carefully.
 Look out for subtle changes or unusual domain names.
-To protect yourself, pay attention to the following details in the emails you receive:
+To protect yourself, pay attention to the following details in the emails you recieve:

 3. Trust But Verify Payments, Every Time